mitchchauvin/recruiterblocklist/README.md

 Welcome to the Recruiter Block List!

-This is the most extensive, freely available, list of recruiters available on the internet!
+This is the most extensive, freely available, list of recruiters domains available on the internet!

 The Recruiter Block List can be used to:
   - block recruiting companies in their Hotmail, Gmail or Yahoo accounts using the block domain feature, and/or
-  - develop Android and iOS apps that can block irrelevant emails in real-time, even before they reaching you!
+  - develop Android and iOS apps that can block irrelevant emails in real-time, by blocking entire recruiting companies using their website domain.

-We aim to have the most comprehensive and up-to-date worldwide list of recruiter domains to block!
+We aim to have the most comprehensive and up-to-date list of recruiter domains on the planet so you don't have to suffer anymore!

 ## Why is this list needed?
 Anyone who has posted their resume online knows that within a matter of days you will start to get calls and emails 10-20 times a day from: